-Push the $\widehat{1}$ button on the keyfob once.
+Push the i button on the keyfob once.

-- Only the driver's door unlocks. - The hazard warning lights flash once if all doors are completely closed with the ignition key in any position except the ON position. - The interior lights and puddle lamps (if so equipped) turn on and the light timer activates for 30 seconds when the interior light switch is in the DOOR position with the ignition key in any position except the ON position.
+- Only the driver's door unlocks. - The hazard warning lights flash once if all doors are completely closed with the ignition key in any position except the ON position. - The interior lights illuminate for 30 seconds when the interior light switch is in the normal operation position.

-Push the 🖞 button on the keyfob again within 5 seconds.
+Push the button on the keyfob again within 5 seconds.

-- All doors unlock. - The hazard warning lights flash once if all doors are completely closed.
+All doors unlock.

+The hazard warning lights flash once if all doors are completely closed.

-The interior lights can be turned off without waiting 30 seconds by inserting the key into the ignition and turning to the ON or START position, locking the doors with the keyfob or pushing the interior light switch to the off position.
+The interior lights can be turned off without waiting 30 seconds by inserting the key into the ignition and turning to the ON or START position, locking the doors with the keyfob or pushing the interior light switch to the OFF position.